taocpp/PEGTL/doc/Install-Guide.md

 If PEGTL was first included with `find_package` then subsequent calls to `add_subdirectory(path/to/PEGTL)` will skip over the body of the `CMakeLists.txt` and use the installed package if the version matches.
-If the version does not match a fatal error will be signalled.
+If the version does not match a fatal error will be signaled.

 If PEGTL was first included with `add_subdirectory` then a dummy `pegtl-config.cmake` is created and `pegtl_DIR` is set.
 Subsequent calls to `find_package(pegtl)` will then use the already added package if the version matches.
-If the version does not match a fatal error will be signalled.
+If the version does not match a fatal error will be signaled.

-Since CMake targets are global, there exists no way for a CMake project to use two different versions of PEGTL simultaneously and signalling a fatal error becomes the only practical way of handling the inclusion of multiple different PEGTL versions.
+Since CMake targets are global, there exists no way for a CMake project to use two different versions of PEGTL simultaneously and signaling a fatal error becomes the only practical way of handling the inclusion of multiple different PEGTL versions.